 Subsequent to initial recognition, all financial assets at FVTPL are measured at fair value, with the exception of receivables, which are measured at amortized cost.
-Unrealized gains and losses arising from changes in the fair value of the financial assets at FVTPL are presented in the Statements of Comprehensive (Loss) Income within "Net unrealized (depreciation) appreciation in fair value of investments" in the year in which they arise.
-Realized gains and losses from sale of investments are presented in the Statements of Comprehensive (Loss) Income as "Net realized loss on sale of investments" on the date of sale.
+Unrealized gains and losses arising from changes in the fair value of the financial assets at FVTPL are presented in the Statements of Comprehensive Income (Loss) within "Net unrealized appreciation (depreciation) in fair value of investments" in the year in which they arise.
+Realized gains and losses from sale of investments are presented in the Statements of Comprehensive Income (Loss) as "Net realized loss on sale of investments" on the date of sale.